nus-cs2030/1718-s2/docs/lec04.md

 There are two types of exceptions in Java: _checked_ and _unchecked_ exceptions:

 - A checked exception is something that the programmer should anticipate and handle.
 For instance, when you open a file, you should anticipate that in some cases, the file cannot be open.
-- An unchecked exception is something that the programmer does not anticipate, and usually is a result of bugs.
-For example, when you try to call `p.distanceTo(q)` but `p` is `null`, resulting in a `NullPointerException` being thrown.
+- An unchecked exception is something that the programmer does not anticipate, and usually is a result of a bug.
+For example, when you try to call `p.distanceTo(q)` but `p` is `null`, `NullPointerException` will be thrown.

-We need to catch all checked exceptions or let it propagate to the calling method.
+_We need to either catch all checked exceptions or let it propagate to the calling method_.
 Otherwise, the program will not compile.

 For unchecked exceptions, even though we could catch it, it makes more sense to eliminate the bugs.
 In Java, unchecked exceptions are subclasses of `RuntimeException`.
 All `Error`s are unchecked.